 The Good and the Questionable

-Like the ISLE board, this CBC board also comes as part of a package with an adjustable paddle, neoprene ankle strap and leash, and instant padded roof racks, an extra you don’t get with the ISLE paddle board.
+Like the other boards, this CBC board also comes as part of a package with an adjustable paddle, neoprene ankle strap and leash, and instant padded roof racks, an extra you don’t get with any of the other paddle boards.

-The roof racks might be a great selling point to some but it’s worth noting that many users did not find the racks to be very sturdy and cautioned against using them at speeds above 40mph or for long distances.
-Several people talked about having to jerry rig a system for the racks to be able to fit on their vehicle or that the straps used to latch the board down left indentations on the soft sides of the board (that apparently went away after several hours).
+The roof racks might be a great selling point to some but it’s worth noting that a couple users did not find the racks to be very sturdy and cautioned against using them at speeds above 40mph or for long distances.

 If you’re looking for a cheap stand up paddle board to get you started, sometimes price might not be the bottom line.